Field Medical Service School (FMSS)

 Coyle’s mindset is precisely what FMSS instructors hope to instill in all their graduates, and if history is any indication, whatever they’re doing works because Navy corpsmen are one of the most combat decorated rating in the Navy, and most of those medals were earned by corpsmen serving with their Marines.

-Butler’s desire to become an FMF corpsman stems from a reputation the Marine Corps has for expecting a lot more responsibility from its junior personnel, especially their corpsmen.
+The Marine Corps has an expectation of handling more responsibility from its junior personnel, especially their corpsmen.
 And it’s a character trait FMSS instructors look for on the very first day of school.